Management contract: Advantages and disadvantages

 The government uses management contracts for the progress and development of the skill of the local managers and workers.
 They also accolade management contract companies to upgrade and operate public utilities.

 Entering into a management contract might lead to difficulties and problems for the business owners.
-By entering into such agreements businesses are risking their privacy.
-When a businessman handover his company's management to a third party, he may enter into confidential disputes.
-These contracts make the business expose to ethical breaches, fraud and public exposure.
+By entering into such agreements, businesses tends to risk their privacy.
+When company management is contracted to a third party, the business owner may enter into confidential disputes.
+These contracts could expose the business to ethical breaches, fraud and public exposure.
 The information of the other contracts made by the business is also available to the management contract companies.
 Since their responsibilities range from price negotiation to stock control they have full information about the vendors.
 Management responsibilities includes record of all employees, their personal information and payments procedures.
 Management contract companies have information on business finance also.
 This puts the business in a vulnerable position.

 Hiring an outside contractor makes it difficult for the business to foresee the number of conflicts that can occur.
-For example, a businessman hires a contract management company for the operations of the company.
+For example, a business owner hires a contract management company for the operations of the company.
 The management company may in turn take on the management of the supplier's company too.
 This can lead to several compromises in the discounts, price negotiations and suppliers way of working.
-There can be even more conflicts even the same management company handles the management of several competitors at same time.
+There can be even more conflicts when the same management company handles the management of several competitors simultaneously.

 International management can be very risky for management companies.
-If a country is going through political or social turmoil, the manager's life is put at risk to carry on the business in such a situation.
+If a country is going through political or social turmoil, the life of the Manager is put at risk to carry on with the business in such a situation.